anttirastas/javafx-calculator/README.md

 <h3>Installation</h3>

 In order to install and use this calculator app, you will need to have Java Runtime Environment installed on your computer.
-Install this calculator by downloading and executing the Windows executable installer file (.exe).
+Install this calculator by downloading and executing the Windows executable installer file (.exe) in the /dist folder.

 <h3>Usage</h3>